BertoLabMUSC/SCN_Proj/SCN_snRNA-seq/01_Data_Preprocessing.md

 #### COMBINING FASTQ FILES
 - demultiplexed fastq files are usually separated by lanes
-- simple *cat* command can combine multiple lanes into a single fastq file
+- *cat* command (bash) can combine multiple lanes into a single fastq file
 - *samples.txt* contains list of samples

 ```bash